-- 22. DEFICIT BEGINNING FUND BALANCE: For those county boards that are projecting a deficit unassigned fund balance in the General Current Expense Fund at June 30 of the prior year, such cumulative deficit must be reflected as a negative beginning fund balance in the proposed budget under balance sheet account code 00772. - 23.
-FIXED CHARGES: All agencies must budget and expend fixed charges (employee benefits) under the same program/function codes that the related salary costs are charged. - 24.
+21. DEFICIT BEGINNING FUND BALANCE: For those county boards that are projecting a deficit unassigned fund balance in the General Current Expense Fund at June 30 of the prior year, such cumulative deficit must be reflected as a negative beginning fund balance in the proposed budget under balance sheet account code 00772.

+- 22. FIXED CHARGES: All agencies must budget and expend fixed charges (employee benefits) under the same program/function codes that the related salary costs are charged. - 23.
 EMPLOYERS' SHARE OF RETIREMENT CONTRIBUTIONS: A schedule will be provided that reflects the preliminary allocation of the retirement appropriation for all county boards and MCVCs.
 The allocations will be based on each agency's average contribution rate determined from the data reported in the certified lists of employment.
 All county boards and MCVCs must include the portion of the employer's share of the retirement contributions as revenue under Revenue Source Code 03911, Retirement Allocation, and report the employer's total contributions to the retirement system as expenditures under the appropriate expenditure codes.

 For the fiscal agent county boards for MCVCs, the amounts presented are net of the amounts allocated to the MCVCs, so the total amounts reflected in the schedule are to be included as revenue.
-RESAs do not receive an allocation for the employer's share of retirement; each RESA must provide for the total cost of the contribution in the proposed budget for the year.

-25. PROPERTY TAXES: Budget projected property tax revenues for the year as follows:
+24. PROPERTY TAXES: Budget projected property tax revenues for the year as follows: